Onelinerhub/onelinerhub/vim/how-to-copy-line.md

 yy
 ```

-- `y` - Tells vim we are gonna copy
-- `y` - Tells vim we want to copy the line
+- `yy` - Tells vim we want to copy current line